YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	func (buffer *BufferT) ValStr(tptoken uint64,
 		errstr *BufferT) (*string, error)

-- If the :code:`C.ydb_buffer_t` structure referenced by :code:`cbuft`
-  has not yet been allocated, return the STRUCTNOTALLOCD error.
+- If the the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
 - If the :code:`len_used` field of the :code:`C.ydb_buffer_t` structure
-  is greater than its :code:`len_alloc` field (owing to a prior INVSTRLEN error), return an INVSTRLEN error.
+  is greater than its :code:`len_alloc` field (owing to a prior INVSTRLEN error), return an INVSTRLEN error and :code:`len_alloc` bytes as a string.
 - Otherwise, return :code:`len_used` bytes of the buffer as a string.

 Go Simple API Access Methods for BufferTArray